Sergey Muravyov-Apostol: Early life and military career

 Sergei was born in Saint Petersburg, the fourth son of Russian diplomat Ivan Muravyov-Apostol.
 His mother, Anna, was the daughter of a Serbian general, Simon Crnojević.
 Four of his relatives also became Decembrists: his brothers Ippolit Muravyov-Apostol and Matvey Muravyov-Apostol and his cousins Nikita Muravyov and Artamon Muravyov.

 Sergei spent his childhood in Hamburg and Paris, then graduated from the Saint Petersburg Institute of Road Engineers before joining in the Russian Army.

 He was a veteran of the Patriotic War of 1812.
 He took part in the Battle of Vitebsk, the Battle of Borodino, the Battle of Tarutino, the Battle of Maloyaroslavets, the Battle of Berezina (for which he was awarded the Golden Sword for Bravery), the Battle of Leipzig (1813), and the Battle for Paris (1814), for which he was awarded the Order of St. Anna, second degree.

-After the Napoleonic wars he served as a poruchik, and later as a captain of the Russian Guards, Semyonovsky Regiment.
-After the uprising of the Semyonovsky regiment in 1820 he transferred as a Lieutenant Colonel to the Poltava regiment, and in 1822 to the Chernigov regiment.
+After the Napoleonic Wars he served as a poruchik, and later as a captain of the Russian Imperial Guard, Semyonovsky Regiment.
+After the uprising of the Semyonovsky regiment in 1820 he transferred as a Lieutenant Colonel to the Poltava Regiment, and in 1822 to the Chernigov Regiment.